-A portfolio also may use fair-value pricing on bond market holidays when the portfolio is open for business (such as Columbus Day and Veterans Day).
 Fair-value prices are determined by Vanguard according to procedures adopted by the board of trustees.
-When fair-value pricing is employed, the prices of securities used by a portfolio to calculate its NAV may differ from quoted or published prices for the same securities.
+When fair-value pricing is employed, the prices of securities used by a portfolio to calculate the NAV may differ from quoted or published prices for the same securities.